DianaDancea/project-WISER-2025/mathematical_formulation.md

 ## Problem Overview

 The quantum portfolio optimization problem addresses the challenge of selecting an optimal subset of bonds from a universe of available securities to minimize trading costs, maximize expected returns, or optimize risk-adjusted performance.
-This formulation is specifically designed for Vanguard's bond trading scenarios using real market data.
+This formulation is specifically designed for financial's bond trading scenarios using real market data.

 **Core Challenge**: Given a universe of `n` bonds with characteristics (price, credit spread, duration, liquidity), select a portfolio of `k` bonds that optimizes a specific trading objective while satisfying practical constraints.